All Episodes

 So the first in what is many revelations.

-So about what was it, Ethan?
+So about, what was it, Ethan?

-We got a hold of, thanks to Congressman Collins, who's been amazing.
+Maybe about two hours before the show, we got a hold of, thanks to Congressman Collins, who's been amazing.

 He's now releasing the transcripts.

-And we are confirming some things we knew, and then we're learning other things that we never knew that are really damning.
+And we are confirming some things we knew and then we're learning other things that we never knew that are really damning.

-Now, it had been out there that she Had testified, meaning Lisa Page.
+Now, it had been out there that she had testified, meaning Lisa Page.

-We'll go over those, remind you of those in a little bit.
+Text messages, we'll go over those, remind you of those in a little bit.

 But she was the general counsel also for the second in charge at the FBI, and that would be Andrew McCabe.